cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 # 6 JSON Summary File

-JCache writes a summary file under the current working directory
+As mentioned in the configuration section JCache writes by default a summary file under the current working directory.
+The prefix can be changed in the plug-in configuration.
+If the prefix is empty, the JSON summary is disabled.

 # 6 Cache-Cleaning